-This brand new course from the Howard Fine Acting Studio is designed for students who wish to jump straight into exploring the techniques championed by The Studio.
-This seven session course is fun, accessible and demanding, and guarantees participants will get a grounding in the award-winning techniques championed at The Studio.
+This brand new class from the Howard Fine Acting Studio is designed for students who wish to jump straight into exploring the techniques championed by The Studio.
+This seven session class is fun, accessible and demanding, and guarantees participants will get a grounding in the award-winning techniques championed at The Studio.

 Students will spend two classes exploring a series of progressive and engaging technique exercises that refine their acting process.
 During the next two classes, participants will undertake two of Uta Hagen's famous Object Exercises that have been a strong influence upon the work of Howard Fine.
 For the last three classes students are paired with a scene partner and then allocated a play from The Studio’s extensive library of modern classics and esteemed works.
 During this period, iIn addition to their work in class, students are expected to rehearse their scenes outside of class each week.

 Open Access Scene Study will use the fundamental acting techniques as a platform to explore and develop the actors' craft, rehearsal process and script analysis.
 Actors will discover techniques that allow them to consistently live authentically during performance, with a strong connection to the life of their character, their emotional circumstances and the world of the play.

 This class is applicable to actors of all experience levels.
 Those new to acting will gain insight and technical ability, whilst seasoned professionals will learn ways to dramatically deepen their work.